Privacy and Security

 - DBCode retrieves schema for the active database connection

-- Schema is sent to either:
+- Schema is sent to one of:

 - GitHub Copilot’s API (if Copilot is installed and active), OR

-- DBCode’s hosted model (if Copilot is not available)
+- DBCode’s hosted model (fallback)

 - Model generates SQL suggestion